lostb053/anibot/README.md

 ```
  /eval - Runs python code (code must start right after cmd like "/eval print('UwU')")
  /term - Runs the code in terminal
- /stats - Gibs data on bot such as no. of grps/users and ping                                (non-existent)
+ /stats - Gibs data on bot such as no. of grps/users and ping
 ```